 Consider other creative folks – Upcycle

 I’ll admit it.
-I can be found on other blogs and even Pinterest when I really should be writing.
+I’m often on other blogs and even Pinterest when I really could be writing.
 What do I look at most?
 I frequent do-it-yourself blogs and sites that discuss upcycling.
 I like seeing people coming up with ingenious ways of looking at objects and breathing new life into them.
 I also enjoy reading about folks who can deconstruct a costly item and figure out how to make it for less.
 That gets my creative juices flowing.

 Find the reason for the freezing – What gives?